jitsi/handbook/docs/dev-guide/web-jitsi-meet.md

 :::caution
 Windows is not supported natively.
-If you are on Windows, see [Running Jitsi Meet on Windows (Unofficial)](dev-guide-windows) for workarounds using Linux-based environments.
+If you are on Windows, see [Running Jitsi Meet on Windows](dev-guide-windows) for workarounds using Linux-based environments.
 :::

 Make sure you have Node.js installed.
 If you don't, follow [these instructions](https://nodejs.org/en/download/).